 Getting to Northern Ireland by air

 If you’re travelling by air, the easiest airport to fly into is Belfast International Airport (BFS).
 There are flights to over 70 destinations in the UK, Ireland, Europe and North America.
-From the airport, you can take a Translink Airport Express 300 bus to the city centre.
+From the airport, you can take a Translink Airport Express 300 bus to the city center.
 The journey takes around 30-40 minutes and tickets cost £8 one-way or £11.50 return.
 The Airport Express 300 runs seven days a week with services every 15 minutes.

-You can also fly into George Belfast City Airport (BHD) which is only three miles from the city centre.
+You can also fly into George Belfast City Airport (BHD) which is only three miles from the city center.
 There are flights to 18 destinations in the UK and Europe.
 From here, you can take the Translink Airport Express 600 bus, jump on a train, hop in a taxi or grab an Uber to the city.

 Getting to Northern Ireland by ferry

 Taking the ferry is a good option if you’re travelling from Britain and want to take your car.
 There are crossings from England and Scotland, and the high-speed ferry from Scotland takes just one hour.
 The main ferry companies operating services to Northern Ireland include:

 P&O Cruises: from Cairnryan (Scotland)

 Kintyre Express: from Campbelltown (Scotland)

 Steam Packet Company: from Douglas (Isle of Man)

 If you’re coming from the Republic of Ireland, you can take a TransLink cross-border train from Dublin to Belfast Central Station.
 It stops at all major towns including Louth, Dundalk, Newry and Portadown.
 The journey takes about 2.5 hours.